net-zero-dri/net-zero-dri.github.io/open-meetings.md

 **How to register:**

-[December meeting](https://net-zero-dri-open-meeting.eventbrite.co.uk/) - deadline to register is 16th December
+[December meeting](https://net-zero-dri-open-meeting.eventbrite.co.uk/) - deadline to register is 9:00 (GMT) on 16th December

-[January meeting](https://net-zero-dri-open-meeting-jan.eventbrite.co.uk/) - deadline to register is 7th January
+[January meeting](https://net-zero-dri-open-meeting-jan.eventbrite.co.uk/) - deadline to register is 9:00 (GMT) on 7th January